-After so many hiccups along the way, I’m finally registered in Sweden!
+After so many hiccups along the way, I have a life update!
+I’m finally registered in Sweden!
 I had a different situation compared to those who got a job here in Sweden.
 Being in a different situation is good, but some situations are exhausting, draining, and nerve-wracking.
 I previously mentioned in my post that I had my work permit extended for another 2 years.

 On the first application, work permits are usually valid for 2 years.
 That’s not what happened to me because of the validity of my passport.
 I couldn’t renew my passport before I applied for a work permit last year, and it expired on September this year.
 That’s why my work permit is valid only until September as well.

 I initially thought that it wouldn’t matter because I can renew it anyway.
 But, it was a bit difficult to live and stay in Sweden without being registered.
 What does it mean?

 When you move to Sweden, and you plan to live here for at least one year, you have to be registered in the Swedish Population Registry.
 Since my work permit is only valid for 9 months, I couldn’t register until I extend it.

 Long story short, I’m finally registered in Sweden!

 Life update after living in Sweden for 6 months

 I am still adjusting to short days, but I miss the long days already.
 I arrived in Sweden in Spring, and the weather has been good since then (except the scorching hot during summer).
 Then, I got lucky when I saw the first snow, but I also realized that the weather in Sweden is unpredictable.
 Last week it was cold, but now it’s warm.

 I always tell myself (and everyone) that I’m not going to complain about the weather as long as it doesn’t rain.
 Haha.
 So, 6 months in Sweden!
 Time flies really fast.
 But, I still feel I haven’t done much during my first 6 months.
 Hopefully, the next few months will be more productive.
 I have to start traveling again and see more of Sweden!